$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 H-4 EAD Filing Fee: Complete Cost Breakdown for 2026

 The base I-765 filing fee is straightforward — $470 online, $520 on paper.
-But that number significantly understates the actual cost of obtaining and maintaining an H-4 EAD in 2026, especially now that automatic extensions are gone and the maximum validity period has been capped at 18 months.
+But that number significantly understates the actual cost of obtaining and maintaining an H-4 EAD in 2026, especially now that automatic extensions are gone and renewal timing matters.

 Here's what the full financial picture actually looks like.